All Episodes

 Yeah.

-It was uh Well, it could have been him 35 years ago, some such bunk.
+Well, it could have been him 35 years ago, some such bunk.

-Well is it wasn't him 35 years.
+Well, problem is it wasn't him 35 years ago.

 It didn't happen to him 35 years ago.

-Where was he 35 years ago in Burma?
+Where was he 35 years ago?

 Hawaii.

-With his grandparents having a very good time.
+With his grandparents, having a very good time.

-Um I usually call it thunder.
+I usually call it thunder.

-Oh, y he was stirred up.
+He was stirred up.

 I spoke of it earlier, how excited the media was over this.

-It was an oval office address looking into the camera reading from the teleprompter.
+It was an Oval Office address looking into the camera reading from the teleprompter.

 Not using a teleprompter like we very often see this president.